hangduykhiem/gravity/README.md

 If you're looking for a base library to help you consistently follow the [clean architecture approach](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/) formulated by SoundCloud dev [Fernando Cejas](https://twitter.com/fernando_cejas), **Core Library** is here to help.
 Created and used in production by [Zalando](https://tech.zalando.com/)'s Android team, this library enables you to quickly create a skeleton structure for your new Android app in a clean architecture way, while following the [Model View Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) pattern.
 It's out-of-the-box usable for anyone.

-A good architectural skeleton will help your application to scale without additional complexities.
+[**It's still not stated how we've used this library to do things faster/better/etc. Why would anyone use this, besides the general descriptive info?
+Because it's the only thing out there that does what it does?
+What are some success metrics we could report?**]

 ### Why Use Android MVP Core Library

+A good architectural skeleton will help your application to scale without additional complexities.
 Besides the base architecture guidelines [**where are the guidelines, and is this where it draws upon the clean arch approach?**], this lib offers:
 - basic setup for [Dagger 2](https://github.com/google/dagger) and [Butterknife](https://jakewharton.github.io/butterknife) dependency injection, isolating the basic logic on your fragments and activities
 - utility methods to notify on domain layer to apply correct schedulers for each operation or presenters will include helpers to unsubscribe whenever their attach view is destroyed [**this part, which I pulled from below, requires some rewriting for clarity**].
 (Contribute your own by adding them to the appropriate utility class; see our [Contributing](#contributing) section for more instructions.)
 - a foundation for using [RxJava2](https://github.com/ReactiveX/RxJava) as the basis for your data-loading operations.